-- 1. For pension schemes where members bear investment risk and where they have a choice between different investment options, the pension benefit statement shall indicate the investment profiles.
+- 1. For pension schemes where members bear investment risk and where they have a choice between among different investment options, the pension benefit statement shall indicate the investment profiles.
 The pension benefit statement shall indicate the documents or the website where a list of the investment options available and a short description of each option are provided.
 The member's current investment option shall be marked prominently. - 2.
-For pension schemes where members bear investment risk and where an investment option is imposed on the member by a specific rule specified in the pension scheme, the pension benefit statement shall indicate the documents or the website where the following additional information shall be provided, where applicable: - (a) rules based on actual age, if any; - (b) rules based on the member's targeted retirement age, if any; - (c) other rules. - 3.
-For pension schemes where members bear investment risk, the pension benefit statement shall contain information about the risk and return profile.
-The pension benefit statement shall indicate the documents or the website where the following additional information shall be provided: - (a) deleted - (b) an explanation of risks which are materially relevant; - (ba) a brief explanation as to why the pension scheme or investment option is in a specific category; - (bc) a statement that the lowest category does not mean a risk-free investment. - 4. deleted - 5. deleted - 6.
+For pension schemes where members bear investment risk and where an investment option is imposed on the member by a specific rule specified in the pension scheme, the pension benefit statement shall indicate the documents or the website where the following additional information shall be provided, where applicable: - (a) rules based on actual age; - (b) rules based on the member's targeted-retirement age date when receiving retirement benefits; - (c) other rules.

+- 3. For pension schemes where members bear investment risk, the pension benefit statement shall contain information about the risk and return profile.
+The pension benefit statement shall indicate the documents or the website where the following additional information shall be provided: - (a) deleted - (b) an explanation of investment risks which are materially relevant; - (ba) a brief explanation of the returns as to why the pension scheme or investment option is in a specific category; - (bc) a statement that the lowest eategory risk profile does not mean a risk-free investment. - 4. deleted - 5. deleted - 6.
 The pension benefit statement shall indicate where the statement of investment principles is available.